Introduction

 - AI Agent is typically defined as 'Model + Harness'.

-Quality of a Harness (coding agent + “skills” + “Tools” + extensions) can matter as least as LLM Model itself
+Quality of a Harness (coding agent + “skills” + “Tools” + extensions) can matter as least as much as LLM Model itself.

 Below diagram depicts typical harness ,